-Critical thinking skills are essential to help middle school students develop into intelligent, open-minded adults.
+Critical thinking skills are essential to helping middle school students develop into intelligent, open-minded adults.
 Activities for developing these skills can be performed in any classroom or at home, and they often encourage students to question aspects of their own personalities and the opposing perspectives of others.

 Rock or Feather?